Morgan Stanley slashes price target on Etsy Inc. [ETSY] – find out why.

 How has ETSY stock performed recently?

-Etsy Inc. [ETSY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.50.
-With this latest performance, ETSY shares dropped by -1.80% in over the last four-week period, additionally sinking by -15.40% over the last 6 months – not to mention a rise of 46.63% in the past year of trading.
+Etsy Inc. [ETSY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.56.
+With this latest performance, ETSY shares gained by 4.76% in over the last four-week period, additionally sinking by -3.49% over the last 6 months – not to mention a rise of 67.51% in the past year of trading.

 Etsy Inc. [ETSY]: Deeper insight into the fundamentals